Free Government iPhone Eligibility – See If You Qualify

 What Is a Household?

 A household is a group of people who live together and share income and expenses.
-Even if two or more people live at the same address, they may be considered separate households if they don’t share finances.
+Even if two or more people live at the same address, they may be considered separate households if they do not share finances.

 Example

-You may qualify separately if you live with roommates but pay your rent, buy food, and receive SNAP in your name.
+You may qualify separately if you live with roommates but pay your own rent, buy your own food, and receive SNAP in your own name.

 Multiple Applicants at One Address